 - I have attached a logic state on TestPin, now as the logic state is 0 means no flame detected by flame sensor, that’s why OUT pin is zero and LED is off.

 - Now I am making the TestPin HIGH, and then you will see the OUT Pin will go HIGH and LED will go ON which means the Flame Sensor has detected the Flame, shown in below figure:

 - Now you can see in the above figure that as I clicked the button the LED goes HIGH.

-- This example simulation is also given in the above download File.
+- This example simulation is also given in the above file.

 - I have also explained the same tutorial in below video:

 So, that’s all for today.
 I hope you have enjoyed this Flame Sensor Library for Proteus.
-Let me know your suggestions.
+If you are new to Embedded Systems then you should first read this Arduino Tutorial for Beginners.
+Let me know your suggestions about this amazing Proteus Library.
 Thanks.